soulmachines/sm-web-component/API-DOCS.md

 #### `speechMarker: CustomEvent<{ name, arguments }>`

 Fired when a speech marker is encountered in the Digital Person's speech, with payload of the marker's name and arguments

+### Slots

+#### `connecting-indicator`

+Content that will be displayed when the session is being connected.
+If omitted, the default indicator will be used.